vetrivasanth123/tsp-fixed-city-simulator/README.md

 5. reporting the result,
 6. saving the trajectory.

+The current example action selector chooses arbitrary valid actions for demonstration and is **not an optimization algorithm**.

 ### `examples/run_visualize.py`

 Loads the saved simulation, restores the corresponding TSP instance and cost model, and replays the exact action sequence through the animated visualization.